 (1) Net capital expenditures, excluding network expansion projects is a non-IFRS financial measure.
-Capital intensity, excluding network expansion projects is a non-IFRS ratio.
-These indicated terms do not have standardized definitions prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
-For more information on these financial measures, please consult the "Non-IFRS and other financial measures" section.
+This indicated term does not have a standardized definition prescribed by IFRS and, therefore, may not be comparable to similar measures presented by other companies.
+For more information on this financial measure, please consult the "Non-IFRS and other financial measures" section.